UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 ### Subjects & Keywords

-Subject properties (equivalent to a Dublin Core Subject) on DataCrate Microdocuments describing  MUST use the [schema:about] property.
+Subject properties (equivalent to a Dublin Core Subject) on DataCrate Microdocuments  MUST use the [schema:about] property.

 Keyword properties MUST use [schema:Keyword].